 The plan has to be implemented five years from the date of approval of the court.
 The term may be extended to an additional three years with the approval of creditors and unsecured creditors.
 A trustee has to public restructuring decision of the court within seven days from issuance in two local daily newspapers that are widely distributed in the country.

-If a restructuring plan or protective composition is rejected by the required majority, is terminated, fails, or applicant was found to have been operating in bad faith, local courts can declare a debtor as bankrupt.
-The court will then order for the assets to be liquidated by an approved liquidator in UAE.
+If a restructuring plan or protective composition is rejected by the required majority, is terminated, fails, or the applicant is found to have been operating in bad faith, local courts can declare a debtor bankrupt.
+The court will then order the assets to be liquidated by an approved liquidator in UAE.

 In its judgment, local courts will be appointing a person or entity as a trustee.
 The trustee will publish the court’s judgment in local daily newspapers that are distributed widely within 3 business days from the appointment of the trustee.

-From the information that we’ve given, we here at Farahat & Co recommend that businesses in UAE evaluate the financial position of their companies, devise debt recovery strategies, and formulate credit repayment strategies together with approved UAE liquidators.
-This may be negotiating short term deferments and increasing length of repayment of debts plans.
+From the information that we’ve given, we here at Farahat & Co recommend that businesses in the UAE evaluate the financial position of their companies, devise debt recovery strategies, and formulate credit repayment strategies together with approved UAE liquidators.
+This may be negotiating short-term deferments and increasing the length of repayment of debt plans.

 Call us today to book an Initial Consultation with our team on Company Liquidation in Dubai UAE.